ykmm/extensions/rich-template-query-uritempl-ornot.md

 }
 ```

-In this case the clients only knows that he can get a list of options from
+In this case the client needs to GET the url to get the list of options, and
-querying the url.
-Only by GETting the url it will know if it also query-able
-if the collections contains also a query object.
-(We assume that the
+if the representation contains a <code>query</code> object then the client will know that
-autocomplete resource is represented as C+J).
+the resource can be filtered/searched.

 * The advantage is that we use what is already part of the base C+J
 specification.
 * The downside is that the client needs to fire a GET request for all the
 template data objects that have a urloptions to learn if they can be queried.